allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 ![Output rate](/img/articles/2017-03-03-hermes-max-rate/dc_output.png)

-That's how the output rate per DC looked like after the old version with the fix was deployed.
+That’s how the output rate per DC looked like after the old version with the fix was deployed.

-We can see that between 17:15 and 17:40 the active DC had almost the entire rate limit at it's disposal, but still needed more.
+We can see that between 17:15 and 17:40 the active DC had almost the entire rate limit at it’s disposal, but still needed more.

 As we granted it more, the algorithm reacted as expected.